 Step 1: Remove the door trim and the door itself

-Score along the side of the door trim (what we commonly think of as the paneling the frames the door) with a blade to loosen it and remove it.
-Do this on both sides so that you get access to the door jamb behind it.
+Score along the side of the door trim (what we commonly think of as the paneling that frames the door) with a blade to loosen and remove it.
+Do this on both sides so that you can access the door jamb behind it.

 Remove the door and the hinges by taking out the screws.